ViTAE-Transformer/ViTPose/README.md

 pip install timm==0.4.9 einops
 ```

-Download the pretrained models from [MAE](https://github.com/facebookresearch/mae) or [ViTAE](https://github.com/ViTAE-Transformer/ViTAE-Transformer), and then conduct the experiments by
+After downloading the pretrained models, please conduct the experiments by running

 ```bash
 # for single machine